MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/sla-kpi-instance-compliance-timer.md

 Additionally, the current owner of the flow must have the required permissions with read and write access for the SLA KPI instance.

+## Possible mitigation step 1: Change the owner of the flow

+> [!TIP]
-If a user who is the current owner of the flow needs to be removed from the organization, you should first change the owner of the flow to another user.
+> If a user who is the current owner of the flow needs to be removed from the organization, you should first change the owner of the flow to another user.
 This new user must also have all the required permissions.
-Once a new owner is added, you can remove the previous owner.
+Once a new owner is added, you can delete the previous owner from the owner list.
 This action ensures the flow runs continue to be executed without issues.

-## Possible mitigation step 1: Change the owner of the flow
+To change the current owner of the failed flow, follow these steps:

 1. In [Power Automate](https://powerautomate.microsoft.com), navigate to **Default solution** > **Cloud flows**.
 1. Search for the failed flow with the error.